juschan/dsi_resources/README.md

 Beginner book on Python covering a wide range of basic Python.
 Suitable for beginners to programming.
 Allen Downey writes several books using Python.
 Check them out [here](https://greenteapress.com/wp/).
 Special mention of [Elements of Data Science](https://allendowney.github.io/ElementsOfDataScience/README.html), which is targetted at newbies to Python and Data Science.
 Good design and navigation.

+* [Sets in Python - Real Python](https://realpython.com/python-sets/#:~:text=Python%E2%80%99s%20built-in%20set%20type%20has%20the%20following%20characteristics%3A,the%20set%20must%20be%20of%20an%20immutable%20type.) - Good explanation and examples of sets in Python.

 ---

 ### Section 1B - Probability and Statistics